 Core courses in each concentration area will be taught once every other year, with the exception of the Clinical Science core courses which will be taught every year to enable fundamental coursework to be completed before clinical training begins the summer after the first year.

-Note: If a student chooses to undertake a secondary concentration, they must take the core courses for that concentration.
-If a student chooses Clinical Science as a secondary concentration, they are only required to complete the two core courses.
+Note: If a student chooses to undertake a secondary concentration, they must take the core courses for both concentrations.

 Behavioral and Systems Neuroscience

 - Evolution and Animal Behavior - Fundamentals of Systems Neuroscience

 Clinical Science

 - Psychopathology - Research Methods in Clinical Psychology